shannenye/Topia-FE/README.md

 To run this repository, run: `npm start` from the project directory at your terminal and test your progress at `http://localhost:3000/`.
 Please ensure `node` and `npm` are installed on your computer

 ##### Happy Coding!

+----- ### Shannen's Section

+#### Notes
+- The entire browser is responsive and should look the same across Chrome, Firefox, and Safari.
+Screen width and height can be adjusted to mobile as well, give it a try and take a look at the table and modal in different formats!
+- All of the colors in this project have been taken directly from https://topia.io/ and saved as root variables so they can be reused and accessed from anywhere in the project.
+Button, hover, and table styles have also been taken from Topia for consistency
+- A 'shared' file has been created to store micro components that can be re-used.
+This is to simulate a component library in a real development setting.

+#### Checklist
+[x] Create a button that opens a modal
+[x] The modal must contain 2 inputs each for position and screen size [x] The inputs must contain numbers and are required fields [x] Defaults for position are x = 800 and y = 400
+[x] Defaults for screen width and height are the current window size [x] Submitting the modal should update the user list table with new values according to the new inputs [x] Create a table with header fields: username, distance, and broadcaster [x] Users in the table must be sorted according to closest distance [x] Add input contraints for fields to only be numbers

+#### Testing
+- Tests have been added for all functions